Far points and discretely generated spaces: Discretely generated spaces

 In step $\beta<\omega_1$, assume that we have constructed $\{x_\alpha:\alpha<\beta\}$.
 Since $\{x_\alpha:\alpha<\beta\}$ is countable and discrete, $p$ cannot be in its closure.
 Thus, there is an open set $U_\beta$ with $p\in U_\beta$ and $\cl[K]{U_\beta}\cap\cl[K]{\{x_\alpha:\alpha<\beta\}}=\emptyset$.
 Notice that the pseudocharacter at $p$ is uncountable.
 Thus, choose a point $x_\beta\in\bigcap\{U_\alpha:\alpha\leq\beta\}$ such that $x_\beta\neq p$.
 This completes the construction.

 Now, notice that by countable tightness, no point of $K\setminus\{p\}$ can be a complete accumulation point of $\{x_\alpha:\alpha<\beta\}$.
-However, by compactness this sequence must have a complete accumulation point, which must be $p$ then. \end{proof}
+However, by compactness this sequence must have a complete accumulation point, it must then be $p$. \end{proof}